drchiodo/hassio_youtube_sensor/README.md

 - YouTube may have changed page structure
 - YouTube rate limiting

+**`No non-Short videos found in feed`**

+- This warning appears when `includeShorts: false` but the channel has only posted Shorts recently
+- The sensor will fallback to the most recent video regardless of type
+- Consider setting `includeShorts: true` if the channel posts many Shorts

 ### Debug

 To enable debug logging, add to `configuration.yaml`: